-No. However, you can install SQL Server 2008 R2 Express from the installation DVD for use with Sage Estimating.
+No. However, you can install SQL Server 2008 R2 Express from the Sage Estimating setup and installation files for use with Sage Estimating.
 You can then use both SQL Server versions in a side-by-side configuration (meaning both versions are installed).